 Building on Japanese 2 or the equivalent, Japanese 3 is a yearlong course that develops students' reading, writing, speaking, and listening skills in Japanese through a systematic introduction and integration of grammar, vocabulary, kanji, and culture.
 Using a communicative approach informed by the five C's of foreign language education as defined by the American Council on the Teaching of Foreign Languages (Communication, Cultures, Connections, Comparisons, and Communities), this course enables students to achieve Novice High to Intermediate Low proficiency in Japanese.
 In assignments and assessments, equal emphasis is given to the three basic modes of communication: the interpersonal, the interpretive, and the presentational.
-For example, students are required to speak Japanese through activities and role-plays, to read and analyze authentic materials in Japanese such as folktales and films, and to produce short oral presentations and written essays in Japanese.
-In addition, students study important topics in Japanese culture through various language-based projects, including Japanese geography (a trivia project), Japanese folktales (a translation project), and Japanese food (a ramen project).
-The course focuses on the latter half of Genki I and the first half of Genki II, but it also uses a number of other textbooks and resources, such as Adventures in Japanese (Volumes 1-3) and authentic materials taken from Japanese literature, film, and popular culture (i.e., manga, music, and television).
-Students learn to read and write approximately 150 new kanji (Chapters 9-16 of Kanji Look and Learn).
+For example, students are required to speak Japanese through skits and role-plays, to read and analyze authentic materials in Japanese such as folktales and films, and to produce short oral presentations and written essays in Japanese.
+In addition, students study important topics in Japanese culture such as folklore, food, and gift-giving.
+The course focuses on the latter half of Genki I and the first half of Genki II, but it also uses a number of other textbooks and resources, such as Adventures in Japanese and authentic materials taken from Japanese literature, film, and popular culture (i.e., manga, music, and television).
+Students learn to read and write approximately 100-120 new kanji (Chapters 9-15 of Kanji Look and Learn).
 Students can also deepen their language skills and cultural knowledge through an optional trip to Japan during the spring semester.